 Until then, Davis had been relying on local waterjet and plasma cutting providers for his sheet metal parts.
 SendCutSend proved to be more economical, faster, and a whole lot more precise.

 “In order to improve locational accuracy, I’ll often use a tab and slot method to locate mating parts,” he said.
-“Since switching to laser-cutting, I’ve been able to decrease the clearance amounts to practically zero.
+“Since switching to a laser cutting service like SendCutSend, I’ve been able to decrease the clearance amounts to practically zero.
 The parts just slide together with a very nice fit.”

 He’s also begun leveraging a technique known in the sheet metal world as “The Wave.”
 As its name implies, it uses a series of wave-shaped notches that make parts easier to bend.
 In one recent example, Davis was able to bend even ¼-inch thick aluminum plate using a “regular old sheet metal brake” that would otherwise have been too wimpy.

 “We’re putting some aftermarket seats in the 240Z and I needed some mounting brackets, so I incorporated a series of bend reliefs into the drawing and sent it over for laser cutting,” he said.
 “I’d never bent anything that thick, but it worked out great.”